Portrait of Emilie Flöge: Reception and history

 Portrait of Emilie Flöge was first exhibited in November 1903 at the eighteenth exhibition of the Vienna Secession, titled the Klimt Kollektiv.
 It was listed as Bildnis einer Dame (Portrait of a lady).
 The portrait was considered provocatively modern and radical for its time.
 In 1903, art critic Ludwig Hevesi praised the portrait as reflecting a "blue-coloured world of majolica and mosaic".
 Art critic Berta Zuckerkandl noted that "Around the head, there is a green-blue wreath of blossoms with all the colour mysticism of Byzantine backgrounds."
 Many women in Viennese upper-class society who liked the portrait visited Klimt and Emilie's studios to commission similar dresses and portraits.

 Neither Flöge nor Klimt were fully satisfied with the painting.
 Klimt felt he had failed to capture Flöge's charm, and her family likewise disliked the work, declining to hang it.
+However, this fact is disputed by some art historians.
 Flöge's family likely would have preferred to see her depicted according to the academic taste of the time.
 Klimt promised to paint another portrait of Flöge, but he never did.
 In 1904, Klimt responded to a purchase request from the Imperial and Royal Ministry of Culture Education, offering to sell the painting for 10,000 Kronen once it was fully completed.
 However, the sale did not take place, likely due to the painting's high price.
 The painting was exhibited among others of Klimt's work at the 1908 Kunstschau exhibition.

 Klimt had completed the painting by the summer of 1908 at the latest, when he sold it to the Lower Austria Museum for 12,000 Kronen.
 When Vienna became its own province in 1921, the painting was transferred to the city's municipal collections.
 In 2012, the Vienna Museum dubbed it one of Klimt's "masterpieces".
 It remains on permanent display in the museum's collection.